-- In a large mixing bowl, cream the shortening with the powdered sugar, amaretto, vanilla, and almond extract.
+- In a large mixing bowl, cream the shortening with powdered sugar, amaretto, vanilla, and almond extract.
 Mix in your dry ingredients until everything is just combined.
 (If your dough seems too crumbly, add in a tablespoon of water and mix.)

 - Slice the cookies and place them on parchment or a Silpat.
 Press them down into a flatter, more circular shape.
 Slide the cookie sheets into the fridge for 30 minutes.

 - When you’re ready, heat the oven to 350 degrees Fahrenheit.
-Bake the cookies for 15-18 minutes, or when the tops start to turn a golden color.
+Bake the cookies for 15-18 minutes, or when the tops start to turn a golden colour.
 Allow them to cool completely on the sheets.

 - For the Icing & Topping

 - This is the easy part!
-For the nut topping, please follow the directions here, on my original recipe.
+For the nut topping, please follow the directions here on my original recipe.
 You can make these days ahead of time and keep them in a sealed container.
-As for the icing, simply combine a cup of powdered sugar with a 1/2 tsp. of almond extract.
+As for the icing, combine a cup of powdered sugar with a 1/2 tsp. of almond extract.
 Add in water, a tablespoon at a time, until the mixture resembles Elmer’s Glue.
 Slather each cookie in icing and sprinkle the candied nuts on top.

 - These cookies look so much like the ones in Prantl’s display case — I bet you could even fool your friends.
-Enjoy these tasty, vegan cookies!
+Enjoy these tasty vegan cookies!